 In cooperation with the ASHA and the former National Council of Communications and Disorders, Annie has presented “The Annie” for more than two decades, giving the first award to actor James Earl Jones.
 In 2009, the recipient was Vice President Joe Biden.

-“Annie’s involvement at OSU’s Speech Pathology Department has made a big difference for students,” said Rebecca McCauley, Professor and chair of the graduate studies committee, with the Department of Speech and Hearing Science at The Ohio State University.
+“Annie’s involvement at OSU’s Speech Pathology Department has made a big difference for students,” said Rebecca McCauley, a professor with the Department of Speech and Hearing Science.

 “While she’s inspired many with communication disorders to seek treatment, her caring personality goes way beyond disability issues,” said Cheryl Brown, widow of former Ohio Attorney General Bill Brown.